nickbabcock/sff.life/content/blog/how-to-undervolt-ryzen-cpu/index.md

 > 1. Default for Socket AM4 is at least 142W on motherboards rated for 105W TDP processors.
 > 2. Default for Socket AM4 is at least 88W on motherboards rated for 65W TDP processors.

-Users have reported that adjusting PPT affords significant efficiency gains compared to other methods.
+[Users have reported](https://www.reddit.com/r/Amd/comments/ceakbs/if_you_want_to_save_powerreduce_thermals_reduce/) that adjusting PPT affords significant efficiency gains compared to other methods.
 A user compared PPT adjustments to vcore offsets (which we'll get to later), and found power savings of nearly 40W.

 ![ppt-limit](./ppt-limit.png "Benchmarking and graph done by @vpcf90")

+To edit this setting, you'll need to enter the BIOS when booting the computer, which involves mashing some key combination (F1, F2, F3, DEL are common).
+The boot screen should momentarily display the key combination, so you don't have to guess.

+For my bios, this option is not available (to give you an idea of its whereabouts, asrock states it'd be under "Advanced\AMD CBS\NBIO Common Options\XFR Enhancement\Accepted\Precision Boot Overdirve\Enable".
+If you have a screenshot with the PPT setting, I'd love to include it in this guide).
 In the event this option is available to you:

-- start at a slight offset (140W or 85W)
+- Set the PPT at a slight offset (140W for a 105W CPU or 85W for a 65W CPU)
-- Run both our cinebench benchmarks.
+- Run both Cinebench benchmarks 3 times.
 Record scores, temperature, and power usage.
 - Increase the offset until desired threshold.

-One can try PPT adjustment coupled with a negative vcore offset for further gains, but mileage may vary.
+One can try PPT adjustment coupled with a [negative vcore offset](#vcore-offset) for further gains, but mileage may vary.

 ### Configurable TDP

-The next knob to try is definitely hit or miss, even if a BIOS presents the option -- it's changing the TDP of your desired wattage.
+The next knob to try is definitely hit or miss, even if a BIOS presents the option -- it's changing the TDP to the desired wattage.
 Have a 95W CPU but want a 65W one?
 Set the cTDP to 65 (or 65000 depending on the BIOS).

 ![bios-tweak-ctdp](./bios-tweak-ctdp.png "Updating the cTDP value to a lower wattage")